![]() |

 - Fall 2009: In Toronto for the fall semester to teach a seminar at York University

-- 2010: back to Boston.
+- 2010: back to Boston - in 2012-2013 in East Boston.

 My early retirement resulted from disability-related fatigue.
 As these things go my multiple sclerosis is mild, not visible, and not progressing.
 Ironically, I used to work for the Social Security Administration's disability program; the paper I later wrote about the politics of subjective disability evaluation is the most-visited page on this website.
 So far I've only written briefly about my experience on the other side.

 I used to be a vegetarian, for a variety of moral, nutritional, ecological, political, and financial reasons.
-They're all good reasons, but I'm no longer a real vegetarian.
+They're all good reasons, but I'm no longer a vegetarian.

 Someday I'd like to abandon the Internet.
 Not yet.